Updated July 18, 2023

 Benzo is typically prescribed to patients struggling with anxiety, panic attacks, insomnia and other similar disorders, as the drug produces a calming effect that slows the brain and nervous system.
 However, users can become addicted to this effect, which effectively functions as a sedative.
 Because those struggling with anxiety are the typical users, they're even more susceptible to becoming addicted to a substance that produces a much-desired calm and peaceful effect.

 Like the aforementioned anxiety and Benzos, depression and opioids are another common case that, tragically, can turn from pain medication to addiction.
 The dual diagnosis connection between the two can go either way — depression may trigger a dependency upon opioids as a coping mechanism, or reversely, an opioid addiction may lead its user to depression.
-In a study conducted by St. Louis University, 10 percent of patients surveyed who were prescribed opioids eventually developed depression.
+In the 2019 National Survey on Drug Use and Health conducted by the US Department of Health and Human Services, an estimated 48% of those addicted to opioids will experience depression.

 Once you understand the common and cyclical link between the co-occurring conditions, it's clear why they need to be treated holistically and in tandem with each other.
 Without treatment that addresses both addiction and mental health, there is a much higher chance of relapse in the future.